SHAIKVAZEERAHAMED/Electronic-Nose-PCB/Hardware/Analog_Front_End/README.md

 ## Analog-to-Digital Conversion

 The conditioned analog outputs from the gas sensors are sampled using the **ADS131M08**, an eight-channel, high-resolution analog-to-digital converter.
 The external ADC provides improved measurement accuracy and lower noise compared with the ESP32-S3 internal ADC.
-Digitized sensor data are passed through DMOS TBD62083AFNG_EL and  transferred to the ESP32-S3 through the SPI interface for further processing.
+Digitized sensor data are transferred to the ESP32-S3 through the SPI interface for further processing.

 ## Signal Flow